(This article was originally published on the 29th March 2018 and updated on the 11th February 2020).

 Obtaining a car loan can either be good or bad.
 Car financing is justified if the purpose is for the ease of transport and everyday mobility.
 Buying a luxury car through financing is not considered a good loan.
 On the contrary, it is the extravagance that will drain you financially.

-Another example of good debt is a personal loan with low interest.
+Another example of good debt is a personal loan with low interest, such as koperasi loan.
 This type of loan can serve any of the loan purposes mentioned.
 For as long as the funds will be utilised in a similar fashion, seek out the loan provider with the cheapest rates.
 Also, it is not advisable to max out your credit card limits for the above and pay steep rates.

 A hard pill to digest is an overblown debt balance that resulted from excessive expenditures.
 Bad debts are those loan obligations that instead of prospering, it makes the borrower a pauper.

 The proliferation of electronics items, smartphones, gadgets, branded clothing, cosmetics, and other consumer durables gives rise to impractical spending.
 Throw in some more like spas, aesthetic clinics, cosmetic surgery, and other beauty enhancement products.
 All these are ingredients for a borrowing recipe.